 3. The Tree of Life (2011)

 One visually indulgent filmmaker to the next.
 A lot has been said about whether ‘The Tree of Life’ is a cinematic masterpiece or sheer artistic masturbation, but one thing everyone can unanimously agree on is that it is one of the most visually beautiful films to ever grace a silver screen.
 Director Terence Malick’s yearn for exploring the existence of god and the very fibre of our being brings forth some beautiful imagery.
-Like a brightly-coloured sunset filtered through the limbs of a tree.
+Like a brightly-colored sunset filtered through the limbs of a tree.
 Flowing streams of life-giving water.
 Or a butterfly landing on a woman’s arm.
 ‘Tree Of Life’ is visually therapeutic.

 Read More: Best AI Movies of All Time